thatchej/R-ClassicBooks/docs/tasks.md

 The process of converting data frames between wide and long is a common operation and can be done with functions like [`gather()`](https://tidyr.tidyverse.org/reference/gather.html) and [`spread()`](https://tidyr.tidyverse.org/reference/spread.html) from the `tidyr` package.

-Switch to the `data.R` file and require the `tidyr` package.
+Require the `tidyr` package below the other packages.

-## 1.12 - Reshaping data frames
+## 1.11 - Reshaping data frames
-Switch to `time.R`, below the existing code, use the proper function to convert our wide data frame to a long data frame.
+Use the proper function to convert our wide data frame to a long data frame.
 The columns that should be reshaped are `words` through `similes`.
-Save the new long form data frame as `time`.
+Save the new long form data frame as `time_long`.

 [[ IMAGE ]]

-## 1.13 - Require the ggplot2 package
+## 1.12 - Require the ggplot2 package
+To plot the `time_long` data frame we are going to use the ggplot2 library, also from the tidyverse. `ggplot2` is base on the book "The Grammar of Graphics".
+The basics are that you create aesthetic mappings between graphical primitives and variables.

-For plotting the `time` data frame, open `data.R` and require the `ggplot2` package.
+For plotting the `time_long` data frame, require the `ggplot2` package below the other packaages.

-## 1.14 - Construct a Plot
+## 1.13 - Construct a Plot
-Switch to `time.R`, save a call to the `ggplot()` function in a variable called `p`.
+Lets add a call to the core `ggplot()` function and save the results to a variable called `p`.

 On a new line call the `plot()` function passing in `p`.

-## 1.15 - Creating a Line Plot
+## 1.14 - Creating a Line Plot
 Create a line plot by adding (+) `geom_line()` to the `ggplot()` call.

-## 1.16 - Plot Configuration
+## 1.15 - Plot Configuration
 Pass the correct values to the `ggplot()` function.
+The first argument should be the `time` data frame.
+The second argument is the set of aesthetic mappings for the plot.

-These values should be wrapped in a call to the `aes()` function.
+All of the mappings below should be wrapped in a single call to the `aes()` function.

 - The x-axis should be the `year`.
 - The y-axis should be the `count`.